Manito Park – A Beautiful Way to Spend an Afternoon

 When we first began thinking about moving to Spokane, one of the biggest selling points of the area was the scenery.
 The changing leaves in fall, the gorgeous places to hike, and the abundance of flowers, trees, and healthy grass (hey, we are from Phoenix – healthy grass is rare there!)

 One of the places we loved to visit the most?
-Manito Park on the South Hill.
+Manito Park in Spokane, Washington.
 Once we moved here, we realized Manito Park is also the perfect gateway park to get other people to love Spokane as much we do, too.

 If you’re looking for a peaceful way to spend a morning or afternoon, or you want to bring out-of-town guests to a beautiful park in Spokane, look no further than Manito.
-Manito Park in Spokane is the perfect place to bring the family, or to find a relaxing, peaceful area for yourself.
+Manito Park in the South Hill Spokane neighborhood is the perfect place to bring the family, or to find a relaxing, peaceful area for yourself.

 Manito Park is located at 1702 S. Grand Blvd, Spokane, WA.